danielsuarez-mash/chat_with_your_document/README.md

 This project was aimed at learning more about large language models and how to use them via langchain.
 It contains:

-- a notebook which works through langchain's basic functionality
+- Notebooks dedicated to learning how to use LangChain.
-- a streamlit application which allows a user to query a self-uploaded document
+- a streamlit application which allows a user to query a self-uploaded PDF document

+For my blog post on this project, go [here](https://slender-nutria-bf6.notion.site/Chat-with-your-document-app-b141d8c1c7bd4f3cb812316315186f23?pvs=4).

 ## Running instructions
-To run the notebook or the application, install the python environment using the environment.yaml file included in this repo.
-You will also need to have a HuggingFace API token saved in a .bash_profile file in your home directory.
-To run the application, run streamlit dashboard/app.py from the repo location.
+If you'd like to run these notebooks and the application locally, install a python virtual environment using the environment.yaml file provided.
+Then, to run the app, run: streamlit run RAG_Chatbot.py in your terminal.